OML-NPA/Open-Machine-Learning-Software/README.md

   - Design a neural network or use a community created one
   - Train a neural network
   - Use a neural network to analyse data
-  - Extract desired data from a neural network output
+  - Process neural network output
   - Visualise data

 ### Goals